 Can a court order the parties to mediate if they don't want to?
-In the Court of Appeal case of Halsey v Milton Keynes General NHS Trust, the court stopped short of saying it could compel parties to mediate.
+At present the position remains that the court cannot compel parties to mediate.

-However, courts can robustly encourage its use through the use of cost sanctions.
+However, courts can robustly encourage the use of mediation through the use of cost sanctions.
 The usual rule on the award of legal costs is that if a party is successful at trial, it is entitled to recover its costs from the losing party.
 There have been a number of cases where the losing party at trial has successfully argued that it should not pay the winning party's costs because the winning party had earlier unreasonably refused to mediate the dispute.
 Relevant factors on whether there has been an unreasonable refusal will include the stage in the proceedings when the proposal to mediate was made and whether other settlement methods were attempted.
 A failure to respond to an offer to mediate will be interpreted as an unreasonable refusal to mediate.
-The clear trend is towards mediating wherever possible.